stefanasemota/our-mumu-don-do/README.md

   - Historical Context
   - Unity & Identity
 - **AI-Powered Content Suggestions**: Utilizes Genkit and Google's Gemini model to help creators enhance story content.
-- **Admin Dashboard**: A password-protected section for managing application content.
+- **Admin Dashboard (In Development)**: A password-protected section for managing application content is in development.
 - **Responsive Design**: Built with a mobile-first approach to ensure a great experience on all devices.

 ## Tech Stack